 Be aware that the person you’re dealing with is after your cash, not your heart:

-- Asks you to communicate via email, instant messaging, or text messaging instead of the online dating sites’ messaging services.
+Asks you to communicate via email, instant messaging, or text messaging and avoid the online dating sites’ messaging services.

 Overseas romance scams aimed at travelers

 The US Dept. of State warns that romance scams also happen in person, overseas, aimed especially at solo travelers, especially seniors.

 If you’ve been approached by someone you think could be a romance scammer or if you’ve already fallen victim, DON’T keep speaking with the person who approached you.